-It is our goal to attend and to bring the Congress “home” 4 years later in 2026.
-Join us!
+Next year, will take place in Vancouver, Canada the 5th International Marine Protected Area Congress.
+(IMPAC5).
+It is our goal to attend this event and to bring the Congress “home” 4 years later in 2026.
+Get in touch and join us!